SanderTheDragon/sphinx-extensions/docs/codeblockbuttons.rst

 - :python:`'cbd-view'`: show the view button only.
 - :python:`'cbd-none'`: do not show either button.

-Disabled buttons can be enabled for specific blocks by adding the :rst:`cb-all`, :rst:`cb-copy` or :rst:`cb-view` classes.
+Disabled buttons can be enabled for specific blocks by adding the :css:`cb-all`, :css:`cb-copy` or :css:`cb-view` classes.

 =========
 cb_hidden